mastcu/SerialEM/ReadMe.txt

 python Utilities/makeHideDisable
 If necessary, the two files, DisableHideTable.h and MacroArguments.h can be downloaded from the Tools directory on the SerialEM download site; these are correct for the current development source, not the stable branch.
-The third script requires IMOD to run but it will just exit if IMOD is not present.
+A third script, ctrapcheck, requires IMOD to run but it will just exit if IMOD is not present when run only on recently changed files, which is what the project settings do.

 The rest of this file contains a description of the modules in SerialEM.
 This is unlikely to be up-to-date.
 Every .cpp file has a corresponding .h file.